n-jah/Hafiz_Alquran/README.md

   The app ensures that **questions don’t overlap or repeat**.
 This guarantees you get a fresh set of questions every time, helping you reinforce your memorization without the boredom of reviewing the same material over and over again.

 - **Quranic Verses Database**
-  All Quranic data is stored in a local **SQLite database**, ensuring offline functionality and fast access to verses.
+  All Quranic data is stored in a local **Room DB**, ensuring offline functionality and fast access to verses.

 - **Grades Tracking**
   Track your progress with a detailed grade system.
 The app calculates the average grade for each session based on your performance.